GazzaJ/CI-MS3-W3Recipes/README.md

 ___

 #### **Structure**
 W3Recipes is constructed from 11 distinct pages which are accessed through the main and mobile navbars.
-Prior to log-in there are only three options: Home | Sign-up | Log-in
+Prior to log-in there are only three options: Home | Sign-up | Log-in.

 Once through this initial authentication stage users are presented with a further six options, from which they are able to interact fully with the site: Recipes | Add Recipes | Manage Recipes | Profile | Dashboard | Sign-out
 ![Workflow](https://github.com/GazzaJ/CI-MS3-W3Recipes/blob/main/README-img/workflow.png "Website workflow")
 A further two subdomains enable the user to Edit a profile or recipe document.